 We will meet the first day at 8:00 a.m. at the Las Vegas office of the Desert Research Institute, located at 755 E. Flamingo Road Las Vegas, NV 89119.
 702.862.5400.
 For more information please contact Tad Britt at (318) 521-5641, or Tad_Britt@nps.gov.

-A block of hotel rooms at the current federal per diem rate of $92 per room (plus tax) is being held until March 11, 2015 at the Baymont Inn & Suites, 4055 Palos Verdes St., Las Vegas, NV 89119.
-You will need to make your own reservations by calling 702-473-6400, press #5 when prompted to receive the rate.
-The Room Block is listed under “DRI/NPS”.
-On March 11, 2015 any remaining unreserved rooms will be returned to hotel inventory, prices will revert to the normal rate, and availability will be subject to demand.
-There will be a large convention in Las Vegas the same week, so please be sure to reserve your room before the March 11, 2015 deadline.
+A block of hotel rooms at the negotiated rate of $79 per night (plus tax) is being held until April 15, 2015 at the Baymont Inn & Suites, (which will become Four Points Sheraton March 2015), 4055 Palos Verdes St., Las Vegas, NV 89119.
+You will need to make your own reservations by calling 702-473-6400, and identify yourself as being a member of group “CINPSD National Park Service and Desert Research Institute.”
+After this date, any remaining unreserved rooms will be returned to hotel inventory, prices will revert to the normal rate, and availability will be subject to demand.
+There will be a large event in Las Vegas the same week, so please be sure to reserve your room before the April 15, 2015 deadline.

 Workshop Title: “Desert Geomorphology for Archeologists”

 9:00 am-10:15 pm – Introduction/overview of course, geomorphology -archeology connection, basics of earth materials. weathering, and geomorphic process

 10:30-12:00 – Introduction to fundamentals of Geomorphology Part I: weathering and hillslopes:

 Session 2: 1:15-5:15 pm

 1:15-2:30 – Introduction to Geomorphology Part II: fluvial processes